Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Prefix Tree

-A proof from a prefix tree authenticates that a set of values are either members of, or are not members of, the total set of values represented by the prefix tree.
+A proof from a prefix tree authenticates that a search was done correctly for a given search key.
 Such a proof is encoded as:

 ~~~ tls
 enum {